chenrujun/azure-spring-apps-file-processing-sample/README.md

    - [0%] Too many data to process in one interval.
 Not handled.
 Current idea: Handle it by admin instance and worker instance.
 6. [100%] This is a classic [Enterprise Integration Pattern](http://www.eaipatterns.com/), so we use the [Spring Boot](https://spring.io/projects/spring-boot) + [Spring Integration](https://spring.io/projects/spring-integration) in this application.

-## Scenario 1: Run on Azure Spring Apps Consumption plan.
+## Scenario 1: Run on Azure Spring Apps Consumption plan

 ### Provision required Azure resources
 1. Provision an Azure Spring Apps Standard consumption plan.
 Refs: [Provision an Azure Spring Apps Standard consumption plan service instance](https://learn.microsoft.com/en-us/azure/spring-apps/quickstart-provision-standard-consumption-service-instance?tabs=Azure-portal).